alasarerhan/SQL-PROJECT/README.md

 # SQL-PROJECT

 It includes the SQL Project I made within the scope of Data Analyst Training with Kodlasam Programming Academy.
+Project is conducted on PostgreSQL
 The files were shared in both Turkish and English.
 In project scope
 Order Analysis, Customer Analysis, Seller Analysis and Payment Analysis were performed using the data of a company called Olist operating in Brazil.